-Mr Gan Chee Yen and Ms Yasmin Binti Aladad Khan were appointed as non-executive independent Directors with effect from 31 October 2023 and 1 January 2024, respectively.
-In assessing Mr Gan Chee Yen's and Ms Yasmin Binti Aladad Khan's suitability for appointment as Directors, the NCGC considered, inter alia, whether their competencies, skills and experiences would complement those of the existing Directors using the Board Composition Matrix and New Director Critical Scorecard, the diversity targets set under the Policy on Diversity and Inclusivity, and their independence from the Company, its related corporations, its substantial shareholder and its officers.
+Mr Ng Chin Hwee and Mr Chng Lay Chew were appointed as non-executive independent Directors with effect from 17 February 2025, and Ms Gan Siok Hoon and Ms Teo Swee Lian were appointed as non-executive non-independent Directors with effect from 15 April 2025 and 21 May 2025 respectively.
+In assessing Mr Ng Chin Hwee's, Mr Chng Lay Chew's, Ms Gan Siok Hoon's and Ms Teo Swee Lian's suitability for appointment as Directors, the NCGC considered, inter alia, whether their competencies, skills and experiences would complement those of the existing Directors using the Board Composition Matrix and New Director Critical Scorecard, the diversity targets set under the Policy on Diversity and Inclusivity, and their independence from the Company, its related corporations, its substantial shareholder and its officers.
 The Company relied on the business networks of the Board and independent professional search agencies to identify potential candidates for appointment to the Board.
-Mr Gan Chee Yen and Ms Yasmin Binti Aladad Khan were identified through a professional search firm.
+Mr Ng Chin Hwee, Mr Chng Lay Chew and Ms Teo Swee Lian were identified through business networks of the Board.